it-at-m/helm-charts/charts/refarch-templates/README.md

 #### ConfigMaps

 Global ConfigMaps can be configured to reuse them across multiple modules.
 You can store property-like keys and file-like keys in it.

+More information about ConfigMaps can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/configmap/).

 > **Note:** In contrast to the secret, the configmap is intended to be ful´ly managed by this helm-chart.
 Any changes will be reflected in the created ressource.